Problems are rare, but all procedures have some risk. The doctor will go over some problems that could happen, such as:

 - Damage to teeth, lips, or tongue

-- Damage to the trachea or voicebox resulting in pain, hoarseness, or difficulty breathing after the tube is removed
+- Damage to the trachea or voicebox resulting in pain, hoarseness, or problems breathing

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.